Utah Deaf History and Culture

 W. David Mortensen

 The Institutional Council selected a new member in April 1985 who was not deaf.
-The Institutional Council rejected two Deaf applicants despite inviting submissions from the Utah Deaf community.
-This caused outrage within the Deaf community.
+The Institutional Council rejected two Deaf applicants, both of whom were highly qualified and experienced, despite inviting submissions from the Utah Deaf community.
+The move caused outrage within the Deaf community.
 President Mortensen expressed his concern by stating, "What does this mean…?
 We have returned to our beginnings in 1970, once again experiencing subjugation and marginalization as 'handicapped beings' incapable of participating in the decision-making process for the Deaf community (Mortensen, UAD Bulletin, June 1985).
+This sentiment echoed the frustrations felt by many as they grappled with the ongoing challenges of representation and inclusion.
+The community rallied together, advocating for greater awareness and change, determined to ensure that their voices would no longer be silenced.

 In March 1986, the Utah Association for the Deaf sent an official letter to Governor Norm Bangerter and State Superintendent of Public Instruction Bernarr Furse, requesting the appointment of a Deaf person to the Institutional Council.
-This was a significant step, a testament to the community's determination to be represented.
-However, despite their efforts, there was no movement.
-Dave, a vocal advocate, expressed concern about the lack of a Deaf representative on the Institutional Council to the USDB Institutional Council five months later, on August 3, 1986.
-He also mentioned that they had communicated their concerns to Bernarr, who understood the problem but had limited involvement.
+This was a significant step, a testament to the community's unwavering determination to be represented.
+Despite their efforts, there was no movement.
+Dave, a vocal advocate, expressed concern about the lack of a Deaf representative on the USDB Institutional Council five months later, on August 3, 1986.
+He also mentioned that they had communicated their concerns to Bernarr, who understood the problem but had limited involvement in the matter.
 Dave also noted a vacancy coming up, and it seemed that some Deaf individuals had applied (Auer, The Salt Lake Tribune, August 3, 1986).
+Dave expressed hope that the upcoming vacancy would provide a chance for a qualified Deaf candidate to join the council, as representation was crucial for addressing the unique needs of the Deaf community.
+He urged others to continue advocating for inclusivity and to support the applicants in their pursuit of this vital role.

 Picture